Indonesia Diplomatic Profile

 Top Enemies

-Indonesia's closest allies are Oman, Singapore, Malaysia, Australia, and Turkey.
+Indonesia's closest allies are Oman, Australia, Singapore, Malaysia, and France.
 Indonesia's most adversarial relationships are with Israel, North Korea, Afghanistan, Belarus, and Mali.

 Global Relations